At CSIS we actively seek to employ a diverse group of people who

 development trends as it relates to the program’s priority

-• The Senior Director partners with the program, development and
+• The Director partners with the programs, development and finance

 Participates in all budget discussions, and contributes